If your child will not be in school please contact the office to let us know.

 Q: What if I forget to report my child absent?

-A: You will receive a call from the Cedar Park office by 9 a.m. checking in on your child.
+A: You will receive a call or text from the Cedar Park office by 9 a.m. checking in on your child.

 We miss them when they aren’t here and we always want to make sure that they are safe.
 If a response isn’t received, then the office will also send you an email and will follow up throughout the morning.